John Julien

 Unusable SOP example

 Once you scroll down to page 3, you finally get to a procedure.
 But it’s either written as a narrative and difficult to follow, or it’s too general and missing important details.
-See this example below.

 In either case, a first-time reader would need to ask somebody for help because it’s not entirely clear what needs to be done (and how it should be done).

-3 main roles of an SOP
+3 Main Roles of an SOP

 The main purpose of an SOP is to transfer knowledge as fast as possible for a particular task.